tidepool-org/keycloak-extensions/README.md

 ### Packaging artifacts

 Artifacts are packaged using maven.
-If an extensions depends on a library that's not provided by keycloak it should be deployed as an ear.
+If an extension depends on a library that's not provided by keycloak it should be deployed as an ear.
 To build all artifacts use the following command:
 ```
 ./mvnw clean compile package